2022 NASCAR Cup Series Championship Race: Television

 NBC Sports covered the race on the television side.
 Rick Allen, two–time Phoenix winner Jeff Burton and three-time Phoenix winner Dale Earnhardt Jr. called the race from the broadcast booth.
 Dave Burns, Parker Kligerman, Marty Snider and Dillon Welch were the pit reporters.
 Rutledge Wood, who reported select races for NASCAR on NBC from outside the track in the city/metropolitan area of the racetrack in 2022, was at this race in-person serving as a roving reporter.

-Steve Letarte, the other color commentator normally in NBC's broadcast booth, had to miss the race due to having an emergency appendectomy.
+Steve Letarte, normally in NBC's broadcast booth, had to miss the race due to having an emergency appendectomy.

 Radio

 MRN covered the radio call for the race, which was also simulcast on Sirius XM NASCAR Radio.
 Alex Hayden, Jeff Striegle and Rusty Wallace called the action from the broadcast booth when the field races down the front straightaway.
 Dave Moody called the action from turns 1 & 2 and Mike Bagley called the action from turns 3 & 4.
 Kim Coon, Steve Post, Brienne Pedigo and Jason Toy covered the action for MRN from pit lane.